Beau Han Bridge

 Beau Han Bridge is a Chinese-Canadian director, writer, and actor.
 In 2017, he created Midtwenties Theatre Society, a nonprofit theatre company, to produce original plays that focus on contemporary-millennial stories and coming-of-age themes.
 His work has received regular press coverage from several national media outlets and newspapers, including CBC, The Vancouver Sun, The Georgia Straight, and Delta Optimist.

-He has also produced several micro-budget short films and one micro-budget feature-film that have been exhibited in local theatres and film festivals, including the Vancouver Asian Film Festival Mighty-Movie Marathon (2017) and Canada International Film Festival (2016).
+Bridge has also produced several micro-budget short films and one micro-budget feature-film that have been exhibited in local theatres and film festivals, including the Vancouver Asian Film Festival Mighty-Movie Marathon (2017) and Canada International Film Festival (2016).
 He is also a regular actor and has had small-role appearances in Netflix's adaptation of Death Note (2017), Story of a Girl (2017), Imaginary Mary (2017) and The Romeo Section (2016).

 Theatre productions

 List of plays that Beau Han Bridge directed for the stage.